-- a. change in sponsor or inducted sponsor or - b. change in control of sponsor or change in control of inducted sponsor prior approval from seventy-five per cent unit holders by value (excluding the value of units held by parties related to the transaction) is required.
-Where the requisite approval is not received, the proposed/inducted sponsor shall provide an exit opportunity to dissenting unit holders by buying their units in the manner specified by SEBI.
+- a. change in sponsor or inducted sponsor or - b. change in control of sponsor or change in control of inducted sponsor - c. conversion into a self-sponsored investment manager prior approval from seventy-five per cent unit holders by value (excluding the value of units held by parties related to the transaction) is required.
+Where the requisite approval is not received, the proposed/inducted sponsor/investment manager shall provide an exit opportunity to dissenting unit holders by buying their units in the manner specified by SEBI.
 If on account of such sale, the number of unit holders forming part of the public falls below regulatory limits and this is not rectified by the manager within one year (on the request of the trustee), the manager shall apply for delisting of the units of the REIT.